Strategic planning to maximize sales with Facebook & Instagram ads 2019

 - Prepare separate landing pages only for Christmas gifts and Black Friday deals so your potential customers don't bounce off site because of 90 min scrolling - trying to find that deal you mentioned in your ad.

 - Consider bundle deals, you know this "buy 2 items get the 3rd for free".
-This will higher your purchase order value, lower your stock inventory and make your customers consider buying all their holiday gifts from one place(you), win-win right?
+This will increase your average order value, lower your stock inventory and make your customers consider buying all their holiday gifts from one place(you), win-win right?

 Second, get your margins straight and know your break even ROAS and CPA levels.
-Don't channel-lock any budget for Q3-Q4; be flexible to scale when you hit that sweet spot.
+Be flexible to scale your ad budget when you hit your sweet spot.
 We have seen so many great scaling opportunities go to waste because of "someone" setting fixed budgets in the beginning of the year.

 "We should turn off our campaigns during the summer and save money to afford really big budgets in the fall."